Skin Flooding, Moisture Sandwiching, & Layering: The Ultimate Guide

-The Ideal Layering Order
+The Ideal Order for Your Ritual

-It's worth noting that toners can help boost your overall routine effectiveness in the process of layering skin care because they help your skin be more receptive to other products, such as hydrating serums.
+After cleansing, grab a toner!
+Toners can help boost your overall routine effectiveness in the process of layering skin care because they help your skin be more receptive to other products, such as hydrating serums.
 Toners are typically followed by essences, which help boost moisture and brighten skin, and then by serums, which are designed to act as targeted treatments for specific skin needs such as dryness, dullness, or wrinkles.

 The ideal serum for your routine is one with an active ingredient that helps address what your skin needs.
 By listening to your skin, you can go beyond skin type to give it the treatment it really craves.
-And don’t be afraid to hydrate skin your skin even if you perceive yourself as having oily skin.
+And don’t be afraid to hydrate your skin even if you perceive yourself as having oily skin.
 Learn more here.

-Heavier-hitters like oils, eyes creams and moisturizers come next-to-last or last.
+Heavier-hitters like oils, eyes creams, and moisturizers come next-to-last or last.
 The occlusive nature of these products works to keep the hydration, antioxidants, and vitamins you just added in and on your skin.
 If your eye cream is richer and heavier than your moisturizer, it should go on top.
 If it's lighter, it should go under your moisturizer.
 Moisturizers with SPF are critical if you plan on heading outside - you want to protect your skin from the aging effects of the sun!

 General Skin Care Layering Tips & Some Caveats

-An overall BIG TIP is to allow some time between each step, especially the step between serums, oils, and active ingredient treatments and more occlusive products like eye creams and moisturizers.
+An overall BIG TIP is to allow some time between each step, especially the step between serums, oils, and active ingredient treatments and more occlusive products, like eye creams and moisturizers.
 One way to do this is to keep your favorite moisturizer in your nightstand and apply it just before turning out the light.

 Another pro tip is to allow your skin to adjust to any new product for at least a week, especially if you’ve experienced sensitive skin, before you start mixing and layering with abandon.
 Then, if your skin becomes irritated, you'll be able to isolate the culprit more easily.